College of Arts and Letters

-In addition to the general education component, all Bachelor of Arts and Bachelor of Science degree programs require a concentration in a departmental major of at least 24 credits, of which at least 16 credits must be in courses numbered 3000 and above.
-The particular course requirements of the departmental majors in the College of Arts and Letters are outlined under the department headings in the catalog.
+In addition to the general education component, all Bachelor of Arts and Bachelor of Science degree programs require a concentration in a departmental major.
+The particular course requirements of the available majors in the College of Arts and Letters are outlined under the department headings in the catalog.

 The Teacher Education Program

 The College of Arts and Letters shares responsibility with the College of Education for the Teacher Education Program.
-Students may fulfill the requirements of the Teacher Education Program while majoring in a discipline within the College of Arts and Letters.
 The Teacher Education Program admission and completion requirements are detailed in the College of Education section of this catalog.

-The successful attorney is one who understands how changes within society affect the relationships between and among people.
-An effective attorney should have an understanding of human behavior; social, political and economic change; our ecological systems; and the general influence of our philosophical, literary, and historical heritage.
-Hence, the student with a broad undergraduate preparation and a developed insight into many facets of life attains the best educational preparation for the practice of law.
+Those looking toward law school and the legal profession must understand how changes within society affect the relationships between and among people.
+This requires a keen understanding of human behavior; social, political, and economic change; our ecological systems; and the general influence of our philosophical, literary, and historical heritage.
+A broad undergraduate preparation and a developed insight into many facets of life is the best educational preparation for the practice of law.